nervosnetwork/ckb-vm/README.md

 ## Notes on Different Modes

-Right now CKB VM has 3 different modes:
+Right now CKB VM has 2 different modes:

 * Rust interpreter mode
 * Assembly based interpreter mode(ASM mode)
-* Ahead-of-time compilation mode(AOT mode)

-For consistent behavior, you should only use ASM or AOT mode, and it's best if you stick with either ASM or AOT mode depending on your use case.
+For consistent behavior, you should only use ASM mode.
 The Rust mode is developed more to assist development, and never used in production by us.
-In case of bugs, there might be inconsistent behaviors between Rust mode and ASM/AOT mode.
+In case of bugs, there might be inconsistent behaviors between Rust mode and ASM mode.